gamemann/XDP-Firewall/README.md

 [![XDP Firewall Build Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml) [![XDP Firewall Run Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml)

 A *stateless* firewall that attaches to the Linux kernel's [XDP](https://www.iovisor.org/technology/xdp) hook through [(e)BPF](https://ebpf.io/) for fast packet processing.
-This firewall is designed to read filtering rules based off of a config file on the file system and filter incoming packets.
+This firewall is designed to read filtering rules from a config file and filter incoming packets.
 Both IPv4 and **IPv6** are supported!
 The protocols currently supported are TCP, UDP, and ICMP.
-With that said, the program includes counters for passed and dropped packets which are written to `stdout` (may be disabled if need to be via the `no_stats` config option explained below).
+The firewall also has the option to display counters for allowed, dropped, and passed packets which are written to `stdout`.

-Additionally, if the host's network configuration or network interface card (NIC) doesn't support the XDP DRV hook (AKA native; occurs before [SKB creation](http://vger.kernel.org/~davem/skb.html)), the program will attempt to attach to the XDP SKB hook (AKA generic; occurs after SKB creation which is where IPTables and NFTables are processed via the `netfilter` kernel module).
-You may use overrides through the command-line to force SKB or offload modes.

-With that said, reasons for a host's network configuration not supporting XDP's DRV hook may be the following.

-* Running an outdated kernel that doesn't support your NIC's driver.
-* Your NIC's driver not yet being supported.
-[Here's](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp) a NIC driver XDP support list.
-With enough Linux kernel development knowledge, you could try implementing XDP DRV support into your non-supported NIC's driver (I'd highly recommend giving [this](https://www.youtube.com/watch?v=ayFWnFj5fY8) video a watch!).
-* You don't have enough RX/TX queues (e.g. not enabling multi-queue) or your RX/TX queue counts aren't matching.
-From the information I gathered, it's recommended to have one RX and TX queue per CPU core/thread.
-You could try learning how to use [ethtool](https://man7.org/linux/man-pages/man8/ethtool.8.html) and try altering the NIC's RX/TX queue settings ([this](https://www.linode.com/docs/guides/multiqueue-nic/) article may be helpful!).

-I hope this project helps existing network engineers/programmers interested in utilizing XDP or anybody interested in getting into those fields!
-(D)DoS mitigation/prevention is such an important part of Cyber Security and understanding the concept of networking and packet flow on a low-medium level would certainly help those who are pursuing a career in the field 🙂
+I hope this project helps existing network engineers and programmers interested in utilizing XDP or anybody interested in getting into those fields!
+(D)DoS protection and mitigation is an important part of Cyber Security and understanding the concept of networking and packet flow on a low-medium level would certainly help those who are pursuing a career in the field 🙂

 ![Demo Run](./images/run.gif)